ks229/Operating_systems/README.md

 # Operating_systems
-Codes relating to all stuff done on OS will de posted
+Codes relating to all stuff done on OS will be posted